-Weather-compensated control is used with all types of plants.
+All plant types use weather-compensated control systems.
 The setpoint is generated via the heating curve as a function of the outside temperature.
 The temperature used is the composite outside temperature.

-The impact of the OZW30 central unit is described in chapter 20.1.4 "Interplay with SYNERGYR central unit OZW30".
+The impact of the central unit OZW30 is described in chapter 20.1.4 "Interplay with SYNERGYR central unit OZW30".